seanngpack/feeling-blue-cpp/docs/demo/demo.rst

 If your device and characteristic supports notifications, then let's use it.
 First, just double check that your characteristic has notification support and that it's enabled.
-If it's enabled, when a value in your characteristic gets updated then it will ping your central that its value has been changed with a payload of the new value.
-When that happens, you can use that payload and write your own function to do something with it!
+So now when your device sends your computer notifications with a data payload you can capture that payload and write your own function to do something with it!

-Non-member function callback
+Non-member function event handler
 ----------------------------

-Let's write a callback function that takes in a ``std::vector<std::byte>`` and enable notifications, passing the function as a parameter.
+Let's write a callback event handler that takes in a ``std::vector<std::byte>`` and enable notifications, passing the function as a parameter.

 IMPORTANT!
-All callback functions must follow this signature: ``void (std::vector<std::byte>)``
+All event handlers must follow this signature: ``void (std::vector<std::byte>)``

 .. code:: c++